ProJSLib/jsbits/packages/deep-clone/README.md

 ## `deepClone(value, [exact])` ⇒ `T`

-Performs a deep cloning of an object own properties, preserving its prototype.
+Performs a deep cloning of an object own properties and symbols, preserving its prototype.

-By default `cloneObject` works in "loosy mode", where it clones only the _enumerable_ properties.
-Any other properties are ignored.
+By default `cloneObject` works in "loosy mode", where it clones only the object _enumerable_ properties and symbols.

-To enable the "exact mode" and clone all the properties, pass `true` in the second parameter.
+To enable the "exact mode" and clone all, pass `true` in the second parameter.

 Both modes retain all the attributes of the copied properties (enumerable, configurable, writable) and correctly transfer the `get` and/or `set`